bupaverse/processanimateR/README.md

 ## Getting Started

-**WARNING: There are breaking changes in the API of this package between v0.3.0 and v1.0.
-The documentation here is already updated to the new API in v1.0, which won't work with the released CRAN version!**
+**WARNING: There are breaking changes in the API of this package between v0.3.0 and v1.0.0**

 ### Installing